 Ever been in trouble traveling in a foreign country?
 Easy to do if you forget to use your common sense.
 Here we are, dumb expats on a bush road in Uganda, stopped by a drunk policeman.
 This is Part Two of the story.
-Last week’s post was Part One.
+Here’s Part One.

 The Expats Get Arrested